vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/1_encounter_in_the_chakra.md

 *jyeṣṭ hāvāmāsamatvenaṣṛṣṭ e ḥ prādhānyam āśritā * //61//

-*ākarṣiṇī tu mudreyaṁ sarvasaṁkṣobhiṇī smṛ tā * /
+*ākarṣiṇī tu mudreyaṁ sarvasaṁkṣobhiṇī smṛtā * /

 The role of this *mudrā* does not seem to diff er greatly from that of the preceding one, whose action it seems merely to confi rm.
 Interestingly, the Dīsays that if this *mudrā* is attracting \( *ākarṣiṇī * \), it is “because of the curved position \(like a hook\) of the two index fi ngers”; the gesture is given as explaining a metaphysical element.
 This is one more case of the total interpenetration of the theoretical and the bodily, characteristic of the *mudrās* .